niteraven7/StrivvenMediaHiringProject/README.md

 The next part involves creating a PHP application using the technologies and data links below.

 The application needs to include the following.
-1. Create a functioning login page, and logout feature. (please provide username and password in the PULL REQUEST)
+1. Create a functioning login page, and logout feature.
 2. Using the Assessment data provided, allow the user to take an assessment.
 They should be allowed to take the assessment as many times as they want.
 3. Store the results of only the last assessment taken.
 (No need to keep the results of every time taking it)
 4. Display the results for the user.

+### Don't Forget
+* be sure to put the database backup in with your project.
+* if we need to know a password to login, please remember to include that information in the `PULL REQUEST`.
+* Don't put any sensitive information in this project.
+It is public.

 ### Assessment Data
 * [Data File](https://github.com/StrivvenMedia/HiringProject/blob/master/Part2-App/Assessment%20Data.xlsx)